Chart Color Schemes

 Employment performance in Tumut Surrounds exceeds national averages across key labour market indicators

-Employment growth over the past year was estimated at 3.6%.
-There are 2,389 residents in work currently, with an unemployment rate of 0.7% lower than Rest of NSW's rate of 3.8%.
-Workforce participation is similar to Rest of NSW's 56.4%.
-Employment is concentrated in agriculture, forestry & fishing, manufacturing, and health care & social assistance sectors.
+Employment growth in Tumut Surrounds over the past year was estimated at 3.6%.
+There are 2,389 residents currently employed, with a workforce participation rate matching Rest of NSW's 61.5%.
+Home-based work accounts for 16.2% of employment, considering Covid-19 lockdown impacts.
+Key industries include agriculture, forestry & fishing, manufacturing, and health care & social assistance.

-The area has a strong specialization in agriculture, forestry & fishing with an employment share 4.6 times the regional level.
-Conversely, health care & social assistance shows lower representation at 10.3% compared to the regional average of 16.9%.
-There appears to be limited local employment opportunities based on Census data comparison.
-Over the year ending September 2025, employment increased by 3.6%, while labour force increased by 4.9%, causing unemployment rate to rise by 1.3 percentage points.
-In contrast, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
-State-level data from 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Tumut Surrounds' employment mix suggests local employment should increase by 4.9% over five years and 11.1% over ten years.
+Tumut Surrounds has a strong specialization in agriculture, forestry & fishing, with an employment share four times the regional level.
+However, health care & social assistance shows lower representation at 10.3% compared to the regional average of 16.9%.
+Over the year to September 2025, employment increased by 3.6%, while labour force grew by 4.9%, leading to a rise in unemployment rate by 1.3 percentage points.
+National employment forecasts from May-25 suggest overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Tumut Surrounds' employment mix indicates local employment should increase by 4.9% over five years and 11.1% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment